RL0306/algorithms/src/main/java/org/example/oddmanout/answer.md

 ## Step 4: Proof of correctness

-Consider a run of the algorithm with input values.
-We prove one thing:

-Initially the map is empty, during each iteration of the loop we store the frequencies of each number we come across.
-After doing so we then loop through the map till we come across a key that has a value of 1 indicating that it only appeared one in the input array since we iterated through the entire input.
+If the algorithm returns the entry key value, it indicates that the condition key.getValue == 1 is true, which means the corresponding value only appeared once in the input list.
+This satisfies the requirement of identifying the unique element from the input list, as stated in our abstract formulation.

+Additionally, the algorithm iterates through the entire input list, ensuring that each value is included in the frequency count stored in the map.
+This guarantees that no input value is overlooked, and all occurrences are properly included during the frequency counting process.

+Therefore, by successfully identifying the unique element and considering all input values, our algorithm demonstrates correctness in solving the given problem.